debnathk/gramseq/README.md

                     --epochs 500\
                     --folds 5 > ./result_logs/output_bindingdb_rnaseq_cnn.log 2> error_bindingdb_rnaseq_cnn.log
 ```
-Similarly, the model can be trained on Davis and KIBA dataset.
+Similarly, the model can be trained on the Davis and KIBA datasets by replacing the `bindingdb` dataset parameter with `davis` or `kiba`, respectively.